IPSProtocol/hack_prevention_reference_implementation/contracts/Utility Token/README.md

 Key considerations:
 - **Minting**: Ensure users cannot arbitrarily mint tokens to inflate their own balance.
 - **Burning**: Prevent unauthorized token destruction.
+- **Transfer**: Ensure that users can only transfer tokens from their own account and approved accounts and only if they have a sufficient balance to cover the transfer amount.
+The function should properly revert the transaction if these conditions are not met.

 ---